Waar Parriwar

-Waar Parriwar is a singing reality television show on Sony Entertainment Television in 2008.
+Waar Parriwar is an Indian singing reality television show broadcast on Sony Entertainment Television in 2008.
 It featured Urmila Matondkar as the host, and Jatin Pandit as the in-house guru and trainer to the competing families.

 Concept

 The show is a unique show which seamlessly blends, family bond with their love for music.
 It followed the journey of families from across India – their trials and tribulations, highs of victory and disappointment of defeat, their love for each other during tough times and eventually culminate in finding "Sangeet Ka Naya Gharana".
 The families competed against each other to win the title of best "Sangeet Ka Naya Gharana".

 The show was judged by different celebrity judges each week and by India's foremost music families combined with audience voting.